railsfactory-magesh/titanium_documentation/source/en/location.md

 window.open();
 </code>

-The `mapType` attribute defines the rendering type; allowed values are:
+The `mapType` attribute defines the style of the native map - available values are:

 * Ti.Map.STANDARD_TYPE
 * Ti.Map.SATELLITE_TYPE
 * Ti.Map.HYBRID_TYPE

 The `region` attribute defines the center of viewport using latitude and longitude values and its size as delta of latitude and longitude (a latitude degree is about 111 Km, a longitude degree depends on the distance from equator.).

-`userLocation` enable the representation of current position on map, as a blue bullet point.
+`userLocation` enables the representation of the device's current position on map, as a blue bullet point.

 The previous example as shown on iPhone: